 Sources of Liquidity.
 The FHLBanks' primary sources of liquidity are proceeds from the issuance of consolidated obligations, as well as cash and investment holdings that are primarily high-quality, short-, and intermediate-term financial instruments.
 The FHLBanks' consolidated obligations are not obligations of the United States and are not guaranteed by the United States, but have historically received the same credit rating as the government bond credit rating of the United States.
 S&P, Moody's, or other rating organizations could downgrade or upgrade the credit ratings of the U.S. government and GSEs, including the FHLBanks and their consolidated obligations.
 Investors should note that a rating issued by a nationally recognized statistical rating organization is not a recommendation to buy, sell, or hold securities, and that the ratings may be revised or withdrawn at any time.
 Investors should evaluate the rating of each nationally recognized statistical rating organization independently.
-As of July 31, 2023, the FHLBanks' consolidated obligations were rated AA+/A-1+ and Aaa/P-1 (with outlook stable) by S&P and Moody's.
-Investors should not take the historical or current ratings of the FHLBanks and their consolidated obligations.
+As of November 14, 2023, the FHLBanks' consolidated obligations were rated AA+/A-1+ (with outlook stable) by S&P, and Aaa/P-1 (with outlook negative) by Moody's.
+Investors should not take the historical or current ratings of the FHLBanks and their consolidated obligations as an indication of future ratings for the FHLBanks or their consolidated obligations.